rackerlabs/technical-blog/content/blog/2020/2020-12-22-when-to-use-elastic-beanstalk-custom-ami-versus-standard-ami/index.md

 ---
 layout: post
-title: "When to use Elastic Beanstalk Custom AMI versus Standard AMI"
+title: "When to use an Elastic Beanstalk custom AMI versus a standard AMI"
 date: 2020-12-22
 comments: true
 author: Matt Charoenrath